 The question of electricity security of supply for Northern Ireland continues to be a major energy issue.
 A critical element in ensuring security of Northern Ireland's electricity supply beyond 2021 is the delivery of the second north-south electricity interconnector which is currently the subject of a public planning inquiry.
-More broadly there are also strategic considerations around the development and adoption of new technologies by the energy industry, such as storage.
+More broadly there are also strategic considerations around the development and adoption of new technologies by the energy industry.
+This includes smart solutions to new developments in the energy industry in relation to grid operation and storage.
+We are also actively engaging with Ofgem, CEER and CER to advance gas storage projects in Northern Ireland.

-DETI commenced a review of the Strategic Energy Framework.
-This review will set the future direction of the energy policy framework and it is expected that the outcome of this review will be known in the first half of 2016.
+DETI also commenced a review of the Strategic Energy Framework.
+This review will set the future direction of energy policy for the new Department for the Economy (DfE) and an overarching economic context for long term energy priorities, within which the Utility Regulator will also operate.
+It is expected that the outcome of this review will be known during 2016.
 DRD is also developing a long-term sustainable water programme, called Living with Water.